Why is my Apple Watch or iPhone tracking calories burned incorrectly?

 Strong records an estimate of calorie consumption using Apple Watch's in built software and Apple APIs, and we do not control the calories sent to Apple Health directly.

 How does Strong estimate calories burned?

-The calories recorded come from a combination of movement, heart rate information and Apple's proprietary estimations which may be adjusted over time by Apple.
+The calories recorded come from a combination of movement, heart rate information and Apple's proprietary estimations which may be adjusted over time by Apple's internal system frameworks.

 Tracking Calories on iPhone Only

 If you are not using the Apple Watch to record your workouts, your iPhone provides an estimation of its own (also based on Apple's proprietary calculations), based on the movement of your iPhone during the workout.